 Please contact us if you would like to submit an obituary for this page.

-We join the prayers of the community of Regis Jesuit with yours for the repose of Lawrence's soul and the consolation of his family and all those who loved him.
+We join the prayers of the community of Regis Jesuit with yours for the repose of Tom's soul and the consolation of his family and all those who loved him.
 May he rest in peace.

-We join the prayers of the community of Regis Jesuit with yours for the repose of Sheila's soul and the consolation of her family and all those who loved her.
+We join the prayers of the community of Regis Jesuit with yours for the repose of Joan's soul and the consolation of her family and all those who loved her.
 May she rest in peace.

-We join the prayers of the community of Regis Jesuit with yours for the repose of Ron's soul and the consolation of his family and all those who loved him.
+We join the prayers of the community of Regis Jesuit with yours for the repose of Joe's soul and the consolation of his family and all those who loved him.
 May he rest in peace.

 Eternal rest grant unto them, O Lord, and let perpetual light shine upon them.
 May the souls of the faithful departed, through the mercy of God, rest in peace.
 Amen.